Is your home fit for habitation?

-Landlords have responsibilities to make sure their properties are fit for human habitation.
+Landlords have responsibilities to make sure their properties are fit for people to live in.

-A rented home is 'unfit for habitation' when conditions or safety issues are so bad that it's not reasonable for you to live there.
+A rented home is unfit to live in when conditions or safety issues are so bad that it's not reasonable for you to live there.

 This could be because the poor conditions:

-mean you can't make full use of your home
+• mean you cannot make full use of your home

 Landlords must make sure your home is fit to live in throughout your tenancy.